 If you are unsure if your circumstances entitle you to the Registrar Rural Support Payment, please discuss with your Program Training Advisor.

 General Practice Rural Incentives Program (GPRIP)

-From 1 July 2015, the General Practice Rural Incentives Programme (GPRIP) moved to the new classification system, the Modified Monash Model (MMM), and introduce new eligibility criteria to more effectively target financial incentives to doctors working in areas that experience greater difficulty attracting and retaining general practitioners.
+From 1 July 2015, the General Practice Rural Incentives Programme (GPRIP) moved to the Modified Monash Model (MMM) classification system, and introduce new eligibility criteria to more effectively target financial incentives to doctors working in areas that experience greater difficulty attracting and retaining general practitioners.